 frosmo.easy.strategies.fetch() function returns a Frosmo Core Promise (compatible with a Promise) that is either resolved with a response object containing the recommendation data or rejected with an error object.

-frosmo.easy.strategies.fetch() function expects that the context for the strategy has been set and that the context matches the page type defined for the strategy.
-If the correct context is not available, the function fails.
-For example, if the page type of the strategy is product, the function expects that it's called on a product page that has the correct product context set.
+frosmo.easy.strategies.fetch() function expects that the page context for the strategy has been set and that the context matches the page type defined for the strategy.
+If the correct page context is not available, the function fails.
+For example, if the page type of the strategy is Product, the function expects that it's called on a product page that has a product page context set.

 You can check the context set for the current page by calling the